mikeph52/BioGenie/README.md

 # BioGenie
-BioGenie is a complete bioinformatics command line tool for macOS and GNU Linux, written in C++.
+BioGenie is a complete bioinformatics command line tool for macOS, GNU Linux and MS Windows(Windows 10 or later), written in C++.
 > [!IMPORTANT]
-> Windows version coming soon!
+> Windows version in Beta.
+It's not as quick as the other versions.
 <img width="762" alt="Image" src="https://github.com/user-attachments/assets/fb9d961e-e7e4-4a99-a401-95281a9f96e0" />

 It currently supports fasta formats(.fasta, .fa).